-The Five Key Rules
+The Six Key Rules

-- 1. Abide by University Regulations, Union Bye-laws and the Law including current Covid related Lockdown/Tier restrictions, in particular any reports of Racism within the election will be treated extremely seriously. - 2.
-Keep within your budget (£120 for Executive Officers and £50 for Part Time Officers and £20 for NUS National Conference Delegates) please note that you will be required to submit receipts for any item/material that you use, if you already own the item then please ask us to make a costing before 1 pm on Thursday 4 March.
-If you exceed your budget you are likely to be disqualified from the election process. - 3.
-Any reports from students that they felt as though they were pressured to vote against their true intentions will be treated extremely seriously, it is also not permitted to vote on someone elses behalf.
-You have to be particuarly careful in this respect when students are using electronic devices ensuring that students are able to complete their vote in confidence and without undue pressure - 4.
-Campaigning begins on Friday 26 February at 10.00am, any campaigning activity that falls within the scope of pre-campaigning as defined in appendix A is prohibited prior to this time. - 5.
-All campaigning is required to meet current Covid-19 restrictions and therefore face to face campaigning, handing of leaflets, flyers or other materials and displaying posters and other campaign material wouldn't be a legitimate reason to leave your residence.
-You would however be able to talk to people within your bubble (including any support bubbles) face to face.
+- 1. Abide by University Regulations, Union Byelaws and the Law, in particular any reports of Racism within the election will be treated extremely seriously. - 2.
+Keep within your budget (£80 for Executive Officers and £40 for Part Time Officers) please note that you will be required to submit receipts for any item/material that you use, if you already own the item then please ask us to make a costing before 1 pm on Thursday 14th March.
+If you exceed your budget, you are likely to be disqualified from the election process. - Please note that the budget allocated is subject to change, as it is dependent on how many candidates run in the election.
+Budgets will be confirmed at the Candidates Meeting - 3.
+Any reports from students that they felt as though they were pressured to vote against their true intentions will be treated extremely seriously; it is also not permitted to vote on someone else's behalf.
+You have to be particularly careful in this respect when students are using electronic devices ensuring that students are able to complete their vote without undue pressure. - 4.
+Campaigning begins on Friday 8th March at 10.00am, any campaigning activity that falls within the scope of pre-campaigning as defined in appendix A is prohibited prior to this time at all locations. - 5.
+All candidates will be expected to attend either an in person or online election briefing.
+Where academic or mitigiating circumstances prevent attendance at the briefing, opportunities will be provided for a one to one or small group briefing to take place.
+Failure to attend an Election Briefing prior to the beginning of campaigning will result in disqualification from the election. - 6.
+All members of your campaign team must be current registered students at the University of Leicester or sabbatical officers who are rerunning, or have not declared an interest in the elections.
+All candidates must send a list of their campaign team with their student IDs and update this when appropriate.
+The campaign team consist of students who have knowingly been recruited to perform tasks to support a candidate's campaign, which may include: leafletting, reaching out to societies, speaking to students etc.